jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

     accountable.example.com   CAA 0 issue "ca1.example.net; account=230123"

-The semantics of issuer-parameters are determined by the issuer alone.
+The semantics of issuer-parameters are determined by the Issuer alone.

 ##  CAA issuewild Property

-The issuewild property tag has the same syntax and semantics as the issue property tag except that it only grants authorization to issue certificates that specify a wildcard domain name and issuewild properties take precedence over issue properties when specified.
+The issuewild Property Tag has the same syntax and semantics as the issue Property Tag except that it only grants authorization to issue certificates that specify a Wildcard Domain Name and issuewild properties take precedence over issue properties when specified.
 Specifically:

-issuewild properties MUST be ignored when processing a request for a domain name that is not a wildcard domain name.
+issuewild properties MUST be ignored when processing a request for a Domain Name (that is, not a Wildcard Domain Name).

-If at least one issuewild property is specified in the relevant resource record set for a wildcard domain name, all issue properties MUST be ignored when processing a request for that wildcard domain name.
+If at least one issuewild Property is specified in the Relevant RRSet for a Wildcard Domain Name, all issue properties MUST be ignored when processing a request for that Wildcard Domain Name.

-For example, the following resource record set requests that *only* ca1.example.net issue certificates for "wild.example.com" or "sub.wild.example.com", and that *only* ca2.example.org issue certificates for "\*.wild.example.com" or "\*.sub.wild.example.com).
+For example, the following RRSet requests that *only* ca1.example.net issue certificates for "wild.example.com" or "sub.wild.example.com", and that *only* ca2.example.org issue certificates for "\*.wild.example.com" or "\*.sub.wild.example.com).